Ludwig Von Drake: Cartoon appearances (1980s–present)

-Von Drake has appeared on several Disney animated cartoon series: DuckTales, Raw Toonage, Bonkers, Mickey Mouse Works, Quack Pack, House of Mouse, Mickey Mouse Clubhouse, Minnie's Bow-Toons, Mickey Mouse, Mickey and the Roadster Racers, the 2017 reboot of DuckTales, The Wonderful World of Mickey Mouse, Mickey Mouse Funhouse, Mickey Mouse Clubhouse+ and in numerous television specials.
+Von Drake has appeared on several Disney animated cartoon series: DuckTales, Raw Toonage, Bonkers, Mickey Mouse Works, Quack Pack, House of Mouse, Mickey Mouse Clubhouse, Minnie's Bow-Toons, Mickey Mouse, Mickey Mouse Mixed-Up Adventures, the 2017 reboot of DuckTales, The Wonderful World of Mickey Mouse, Mickey Mouse Funhouse, Mickey Mouse Clubhouse+ and in numerous television specials.
 In all of these, Von Drake wears a pink shirt, black tie, red vest, and a lab coat.

 In House of Mouse, Von Drake appears as a recurring character.
-In "Ask Von Drake", Mickey tries to prove that Ludwig Von Drake does not know everything.
+In "Ask Von Drake", Mickey tries to prove that Von Drake does not know everything.
 At the end, Mickey convinces him that during the headcount of all the Disney characters, he forgot himself.
-Also, in "House of Genius", Ludwig creates robot duplicates of Mickey, Minnie, Donald, Daisy, Goofy, and Pluto.
-At the end, when Ludwig brings in a robot duplicate of himself, Mickey tells the robot to send the real Ludwig packing.
+Also, in "House of Genius", Von Drake creates robot duplicates of Mickey, Minnie, Donald, Daisy, Goofy, and Pluto.
+At the end, when Von Drake brings in a robot duplicate of himself, Mickey tells the robot to send the real Von Drake packing.

 In Mickey Mouse Clubhouse, he is a major recurring character, often helping the protagonists, or asking for help himself.

-Ludwig appears as a recurring character in the DuckTales reboot as the head of spy agency S.H.U.S.H.
+Von Drake appears as a recurring character in the DuckTales reboot as the head of spy agency S.H.U.S.H.

-Ludwig makes a cameo appearance between Walt Disney Animation Studios characters that take a group photo in the 2023 short film, Once Upon a Studio.
+Von Drake makes a cameo appearance between Walt Disney Animation Studios characters that take a group photo in the 2023 short film, Once Upon a Studio.